-Want to conquer Jackson Hole’s Corbet’s Couloir and tick-off an iconic challenge?
+Want to conquer Jackson Hole’s iconic couloir?
 Jonny Richards tells you how to ski Corbet’s Couloir

 According to local legend, Jackson Hole ski instructor Barry Corbet spotted the narrow ribbon of snow between the rock faces and said “one day that’s going to be skied…”, with the first descent by patroller Lonnie Ball in 1967.
 Today the Wyoming spot is a fixture on every must-do ski list.

 First up, embrace the counter-intuitive.
 And, when you’re going up the mountain in Jackson Hole’s famous tram, don’t stand to the left and definitely don’t look at America’s most celebrated chute.
 Why?
 Because you’re straight on, yet a good distance away; the drop-in looks bigger, the face steeper, the cliff bands more ferocious, and it’s impossible to get an accurate perspective of what you’re up against.
 In short, it will psyche you out.

 I know.
 I’d been building up to Corbet’s for weeks, mentally preparing from the moment I booked my Wyoming trip last year, and yet instantly turned to my two friends and said: “No bloody chance.”

 Instead, have a good look at the slope from the entry cornice.
 It’s only a two-minute run down the ridge from the top tram station, and if you decide to pass (no disgrace given since the initial drop-in can be as much as 25ft) there’s an easy out via Rendezvous Bowl.